blackheaven/james-project/src/adr/0008-distributed-task-await.md

 ## Consequences

  * `RabbitMQTaskManager` should broadcast termination `Event`s (`Completed`|`Failed`|`Canceled`)
- * `RabbitMQTaskManager.await` should, first check the `Task`'s state, and if it's not terminated, listen to RabbitMQ
+ * `RabbitMQTaskManager.await` should: first, check the `Task`'s state; and if it's not terminated, listen to RabbitMQ
  * The await should have a timeout limit